thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 **Examples:**

 * If user will transfer smart assets from scripted account the final fee is 0.009.waves
-* The fee for a TransferTransaction of a Smart Asset from a Smart Account would be 0.001+0.004+0.004=0.009 WAVES
+* x for a TransferTransaction of a Smart Asset from a Smart Account would be 0.001+0.004+0.004=0.009 WAVES

 **Note.** If a scripted account transfers a smart asset, then the fee is increased twice \(the fee increases _**+0.004**_ every time the transaction is validated by account’s script or asset’s script\).